 But Podia takes this one step further with the best, one-click checkout – seamless, mobile responsive, efficient, and easy.

 This has huge implications for your conversions.

 Here’s how Podia’s Checkout looks like compared to Teachable.

 I never had anything to talk to the teachable folks so I don’t know how their support is like.
 Going by the pulse at their Facebook group, however, I don’t usually see anyone from Teachable responding to user queries.
 It’s usually users themselves that support each other.

-They have full integration with email service providers such as Drip and ConvertKit, Zapier, landing page builders like Unbounce, and more.
-You can also sell courses in Bulk (for corporates or educational institutions with a few workarounds).
+With Teachable, you can also sell courses in Bulk (for corporates or educational institutions with a few workarounds).

 I don’t think you could do all that You could do all of the above with Podia, as well.